 - 14.1.
-A student is declared to have successfully passed a theory based course if he/she has secured: - A minimum of 40% marks in the end semester examinations. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM). - 14.2.
+A student is declared to have successfully passed a theory based course if he/she has secured: - A minimum of 45% marks in the end semester examinations. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM). - 14.2.
 A student is declared to have successfully passed a practical / project based course if he/she has secured: - A minimum of 50% marks in the end semester examinations. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM). - 14.3.
-A student is declared to have successfully passed an embedded course if he/she has secured - A minimum of 40% marks in the theory end semester examination. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM) of the theory component - A minimum of 50% marks in the end semester practical examinations for laboratory component. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM) of the practical component - A minimum of 50% marks in the project component - 14.4.
-For a student who does not meet the minimum passing requirements, the term "RA" against the course will be indicated in his/her grade sheet.
+A student is declared to have successfully passed an embedded course if he/she has secured - A minimum of 45% marks in the theory end semester examination. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM) of the theory component - A minimum of 50% marks in the end semester practical examinations for laboratory component. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM) of the practical component - A minimum of 50% marks in the project component (for Embedded Project courses) - 14.4.
+For a student who does not meet the minimum passing requirements, the term "U" against the course will be indicated in his/her grade sheet.
 He/she shall reappear in the subsequent examinations for the course as arrear or re-register for the course when offered in the Summer/Winter track.
 (Vide clause 7.5.1) - 14.5.
-For a student who is absent for end-semester theory / practical / project vivavoce, the term "RA-AB" will be indicated against the corresponding course.
+For a student who is absent for end-semester theory / practical / project vivavoce, the term "AB" will be indicated against the corresponding course.
 He/she shall reappear for the end semester examination of that course as arrear in the subsequent semester or when offered next.
-(Vide clause 7.5.1)
+(Vide clause 7.5.1) - 14.6.
+The letter grade "W" will be indicated for the courses for which the student has been granted authorized withdrawal (refer Clause 9).

-- 14.6.
-The letter grade "W" will be indicated for the courses for which the student has been granted authorized withdrawal (refer Clause 9). - 14.7.
+- 14.7.
+For all theory / practical courses from the 3rd attempt onwards, student passes a course if he/she obtains a minimum of 50% in the end semester examination and the continuous assessment marks (CAM) is nullified - 14.8.
+If a student fails in an embedded course, he/she has to reappear for both the theory and lab components - 14.9.
 For mandatory courses (non-credit), the student must satisfy the minimum attendance requirement & passing criteria as specified for the course as detailed in Section 16.2